kpoilly/RAG-experiments/README.md

 # 📚 Document-Grounded Conversational Assistant (RAG)

 This project provides a **production-ready, multi-tenant platform** for deploying Document-Grounded Conversational Assistants.
-Built on a robust **RAG** (Retrieval-Augmented Generation) architecture, the system allows multiple users to securely manage their own private document collections and interact with a context-aware AI.
+Built on a robust **RAG** (Retrieval-Augmented Generation) architecture, the system allows multiple users to securely manage their own private document collections and interact with a context-aware AI through a modern web interface.

 ---